-As in previous years, the turnover rate is strongly influenced by recruitments and employment terminations during the year to deal with peaks in activity (during highly seasonal periods) and recruitment for limited periods aimed at replacing absent workers.
-In 2019, it was also affected by the closure of the unit in Valdagno and the completion of the outsourcing of the operating activities in the MARR Venice branch.
+Compared to previous years, because of the need to manage the operating costs consistently with the market situation as a result of the health emergency, the turnover rate in 2020 is less influenced by recruitments and employment terminations during the year to deal with peaks in activity (during highly seasonal periods) and recruitment for limited periods aimed at replacing absent workers.
+As also mentioned above, in 2020 it was affected mainly by the reorganization following the integration of the activities of AS.CA into MARR, the completion of the outsourcing of the operations of the MARR Sanremo distribution centre and the outsourcing of the activities previously carried out at the Carnemilia facility.

-Maternity/parental leave 2019 2018 2017 Return to work rate Women Men Total Women Men Total Women Men Total Number of employees who have taken avail of the leave 3 0 3 2 0 2 2 2 4 Number of employees who have returned to work after taking avail of the leave 0 0 0 l 0 l 2 l 3 Number of employees in service in MARR 12 months after having taken avail of the leave 0 0 0 0 0 0 2 I 3 Return rate after maternity/parental leave n.a. n.a.
-0% 50% n.a.
-50% 100% 50% 75% Rate of maintenance of work position after maternity/parental leave n.a. n.a. n.a. n.a. n.a. n.a.
-100% 100% 100%
+Maternity/parental leave 2020 2019 2018 Return to work rate Women Men Total Women Men Total Women Men Total Number of employees who have taken avail of the C 0 r 2 0 3 с 0 n leave Z 0 ۲ 5 0 J Z 0 2 Number of employees who have returned to work 2 0 0 1 1 0 1 after taking avail of the leave 2 0 2 I 0 I I 0 I Number of employees in service in MARR 12 0 0 0 I 0 1 0 0 0 months after having taken avail of the leave 0 0 0 I 0 I 0 0 0 Retum rate after maternity/parental leave 100% n.a.
+100% 33% n.a.
+33% 50% n.a.
+50% Rate of maintenance of work position after 100% 100% 09/ 0.0/ maternity/parental leave n.a. n.a. n.a.
+100% - 100% 0% - 0%

 The table shows the leave trend, including both the early and obligatory maternity leave and parental leave.
 The data relative to employees that return after the leave and the number of employees in service after 12 months are indicated in the year in which the period of leave began.
-It should therefore be noted that 1 female employee returned to work in 2019 whose period of leave started in 2018 (the figures for previous years were thus updated); similarly, the figures for previous years were updated to take into account the number of employees still in service twelve months after returning from a period of leave.
+It should therefore be noted that 3 female employees returned to work in 2020, one of whose period of leave started in 2019 (the figures for previous years were thus updated); similarly, the figures for previous years were updated to take into account the number of employees still in service twelve months after returning from a period of leave.